Contents

 And although it doesn’t usually snow in this Italian city, Venice experiences flooding, called acqua alta, every winter when the water levels rise in the Adriatic Sea.
 Be sure to bring in your best winter gear.

 If you really can’t stand the cold and don’t want to visit Venice in the winter, the next best time to visit Venice is March.
-The weather is starting to warm up, but the Lagoon keeps the temperature nice and cool.

 There are fewer tourists around than you’ll find in just a few weeks, and you might even be able to photograph some early spring blooms.